sgalkina/gnomic/README.md

 - Lower-case names are assumed to be genes or other components unless an accession number is given
 - Accessions are encouraged to be database cross references in the format ``DATABASE:ID``.
 - The use of the marker designator `*` is only required if the marker is unknown to the implementation.
-- A standard for identifying promoters, terminators and other features should be employed on an organizational level; possibly through a consistent prefix. e.g. `p.XYZ` for promoters.
+- A standard for identifying promoters, terminators and other features should be employed on an organizational level; possibly through a consistent prefix. e.g. `P.XYZ` for promoters.

 ### Language terms